 We get many questions from MetaSlider users about the speed of their sites.
 MetaSlider users ask us about how to improve their scores for Core Web Vitals, Google Lighthouse, Page Speed Insights, and more.
 They want to know if MetaSlider is the fastest slideshow plugin.
+This is important because having a fast slideshow is a key part of having a search-engine friendly slideshow.

 In this guide, we’ll give you detailed answers to those questions.
 We’ll give you independent verification of MetaSlider’s speed.
 We’ll show you how to think about speed when adding images to your site.
 We’ll introduce you to these different ways to judge site speed and how they might affect your search engine rankings.